vegaprotocol/documentation/docs/concepts/governance/treasury.md

 Anyone with enough VEGA tokens can vote and raise proposals to use treasury assets based on discussions in the community.

-* To vote a proposal, you usually need at least 1 VEGA, but the amount may vary per proposal type.
+* To vote on a proposal, you usually need at least 1 VEGA, but the amount may vary per proposal type.
 Check the [block explorer](https://explorer.fairground.wtf/network-parameters) for each `minVoterBalance`.
 * How many VEGA you need to submit a proposal depends on the proposal type.
 Check the [block explorer](https://explorer.fairground.wtf/network-parameters) for each `minProposerBalance`.

 ## Treasury basics